big-data-lab-umbc/cybertraining/year-3-projects/team-6/README.md

-Team 6 Project of the CyberTraining program at UMBC in 2020 (http://cybertraining.umbc.edu/)
+Team 6 Project of the CyberTraining program at UMBC in 2020 (http://cybertraining.umbc.edu/).
+Technical report and presentation of this project can be found at the CyberTraining website.

-**Title**: Studying Arctic Sea Ice Retreat Using Data-Driven Causality Discovery Approaches
+**Title**: Benchmarking of Data-Driven Causality Discovery Approaches in the Interactions of Arctic Sea Ice and Atmosphere

 **Team members**: Yiyi Huang, Matthäus Kleindessner, Alexey Munishkin, Debvrat Varshney